 Miltown Malbay has a thriving music scene and hosts the annual Willie Clancy Summer School, one of Ireland's great traditional music events.
 The town was a favoured resort for well-to-do Victorians, though it isn't actually on the sea: the beach is 2km south at Spanish Point.

-Doonbeg (An Dún Beag) is a tiny seaside village about halfway between Kilkee and Quilty.
-Another Spanish Armada ship, the San Esteban, was wrecked on 20 September 1588 near the mouth of the River Doonbeg.
-The survivors were later executed at Spanish Point.
-Doonbeg also offers some decent surfing for those who want to flee the Lahinch crowds.
+Doonbeg (An Dún Beag) is a tiny seaside village 11km northeast of Kilkee.
+A Spanish Armada ship, the San Esteban, was wrecked on 20 September 1588 near the mouth of the River Doonbeg.
+The survivors were later executed at Spanish Point, near Miltown Malbay.
+It was one of many Spanish ships in the area to meet such a fate.